 Playland Tubing at Boreal Mountain Resort offers snow tubing with convenience to produce nothing but smiles for the whole family.
 Equipped with a moving carpet, exciting groomed tubing lanes and quality tubes, Playland Tubing is a place where the whole family can enjoy the snow!
 Visit Boreal’s site for rates and hours of operation.

-If you are looking for a particular location for family fun, the Reno Tahoe area is full with other options to host a snowball fight, make snow angels and experience different levels of thrill on a sled!
+If you are looking for a particular location for family fun, the Reno Tahoe area is full with other Tahoe snow parks to host a snowball fight, make snow angels and experience different levels of thrill on a sled!